harrisonmiller13/pandas-pipeline/README.md

 df5 = pipeline(df)

-NLTK was then used to tokenize the address field from there we are able to extract the state and create a column for it using the pipeline
+NLTK was then used to tokenize the address field
+After tokenizing the address field, we are able to extract the state and create a column for it using the pipeline